TosbackCgusBridge-Bot/CGUs-versions/Onestopplus/Privacy Policy.md

   Are Telephone Calls Recorded?

 Yes.
-Telephone calls to or from our FULLBEAUTY Brands family of companies, including our customer service center, may be monitored and recorded for record-keeping, training and quality assurance purposes.
+Since approximately September 2003, telephone calls to or from our FULLBEAUTY Brands family of companies, including our customer service center, have been monitored and recorded for record-keeping, training, and quality assurance purposes.
+Since November 2014, the companiesâ interactive voice response system has included a message regarding this practice.

   Whom Do I Contact If I Have Additional Questions or Concerns About This Privacy Policy?